ethereum-optimism/design-docs/ecopod/sendRawTransactionConditional.md

 Bundlers aggregate [UserOp](https://eips.ethereum.org/EIPS/eip-4337#useroperation)s from an external mempool into a single transaction sent to the enshrined 4337 [Entrypoint](https://eips.ethereum.org/EIPS/eip-4337#entrypoint-definition) contract.
 It is the Bundler responsibility to ensure every UserOp can succesfully execute its validation step, otherwise resulting in a reverted top-level transaction.
 With private Bundler mempools, the likelihood of these reverts are small as Bundlers are operating over different sets UserOps.
 Unless a smart account frontruns a submitted UserOp to the Entrypoint, a Bundler doesn't have to worry about changes in network state such as an incremented smart account nonce invalidating the transaction during the building process.

-However shared 4337 mempools are coming into [production](https://medium.com/etherspot/decentralized-future-erc-4337-shared-mempool-launches-on-ethereum-b6c860072f41), launched on Ethereum and some L2 testnets, decentralizing 4337 infrastructure.
+The account abstraction [roadmap](https://notes.ethereum.org/@yoav/AA-roadmap-May-2024) is chugging along and shared 4337 mempools are coming into [production](https://medium.com/etherspot/decentralized-future-erc-4337-shared-mempool-launches-on-ethereum-b6c860072f41), launched on Ethereum and some L2 testnets, decentralizing 4337 infrastructure.
 Multiple Bundlers operating on this mempool can create transactions including the same UserOp, increasing the likelihood of reverts due to changed account states.
 These reverts are too high of a cost for bundlers to operate.

 This problem is worked around on L1 through special block builders like Flashbots that provide atomic inclusion when building blocks through a custom rpc like [eth_sendBundle](https://docs.flashbots.net/flashbots-auction/advanced/rpc-endpoint#eth_sendbundle), avoiding on-chain reverts for the caller.
 However on L2 there's only a single block builder, the sequencer, creating the requirement for the `eth_sendRawTransactionConditional` endpoint providing similar inclusion guarantees to launch shared 4337 mempools.